Skip to main content

 Define one default channel for each message type, assign urgency labels by impact, and require every decision to be closed in a written record.
 A strong remote team communication policy maps Slack or Microsoft Teams, email, and meetings to clear do-not-use boundaries, named escalation owners, and backup coverage.
 Then enforce it with evidence from handoff notes, meeting action closure, and documented decision rate, starting with a pilot before full launch.

 That breakdown is often structural, not personal.
-Remote teams lose the in-person signals that make shared understanding feel automatic, and many teams are coordinating across a mix of full-time employees, contractors, and outsourced specialists.
+Remote teams lose the in-person signals that make shared understanding feel automatic, and many teams coordinate across a mix of full-time employees, contractors, and outsourced specialists.
 Add borders, time zones, and cross-team work, and "everyone knows how we communicate here" stops being a safe assumption.
 One 2025 industry summary puts the pressure clearly: 81% of workers spend at least some time collaborating with other teams, but only 12% feel confident that ideas and information move quickly between teams.

 Before you draft anything, check whether your current gaps are clear enough to fix on paper.
 Pull your last five communication misses, near misses, or messy handoffs and test each one against these questions: